 Use this feature to configure interleaving settings for the IMC (Integrated Memory Controller), which will improve memory performance.
 The options are 1-way Interleave, 2-way Interleave, and Auto.

 ► Memory Topology

-This item displays the information of onboard memory modules as detected by the BIOS (See figure below).
+This item displays the information of onboard memory modules as detected by the BIOS.